wrf/pdbcolor/README.md

 These values range from 1.00 to 9.00, for a gradient of percentage points.
 The colors are meant to specifically highlight strongly conserved sites, which is why site identity below 50% is colored gray.

-**At the moment, this script can only recode a single protein per PDB file, meaning hetero-multimers are not co-colored.** If a PDB file contains multiple other proteins, metals, ligands, DNA, etc., all of these will be colored the "null" color.

 ### Instructions ###
 1) Generate a multiple sequence alignment, which must include the sequence of the target PDB structure.
-For instance, the protein [Symplectin](https://bitbucket.org/wrf/squid-transcriptomes/src) is the target, and residues will be colored based on the percentage of residues in other sequences that are identical to this sequence.
-Here they are aligned with the program `mafft`.
+For instance, the protein [Symplectin](http://www.uniprot.org/uniprot/C6KYS2) is the target, and residues will be colored based on the percentage of residues in other sequences that are identical to this sequence.
+Here they are aligned with the program `mafft` using an example [dataset](https://bitbucket.org/wrf/squid-transcriptomes/src) from [Francis et al 2013 Symplectin evolved from multiple duplications in bioluminescent squid](https://peerj.com/articles/3633/).

 `mafft-linsi examples/symplectins_w_outgroups.fasta > examples/symplectins_w_outgroups.aln`